Thom1729/Sublime-JS-Custom/README.md

 The name of the syntax as it will appear in the syntax selector.
 (If this is omitted, the syntax will be named "JS Custom - <var>name</var>", where <var>name</var> is the key in the `configurations` object.)

+### `file_extensions`: array

+An array of file extensions.
+Files with the given extensions will be use this syntax.

 ### `comma_operator`: boolean

 Scope the [comma operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comma_Operator) `keyword.operator.comma`.
 Other uses of the comma, such as to separate array items or function arguments, will still be scoped `punctuation.separator.comma`.